technothakur1987/rtktodo/README.md

-Certainly!
-Here is the updated README with proper headings for each component:
+I apologize for that oversight.
+Here is the revised README with all components properly structured under their respective headings:

 ```markdown
 # Redux Toolkit (RTK) for State Management in React